Walk-in vaccination clinics

 The first dose of the COVID-19 vaccine should give you good protection from coronavirus, but you need to have two doses of the vaccine to get longer-lasting protection.

-There is a chance you might still get or spread coronavirus even if you have the vaccine, so you should still follow social distancing guidance and wear a face covering at ALL times in ALL indoor work or study settings.
+There is a chance you might still get or spread coronavirus even if you have the vaccine, so you should consider taking measures to protect yourself and others around you, for example improving ventilation by meeting outdoors or opening windows, wearing a face covering, or making choices about contact with others.

 Can I have the vaccine if I’ve previously tested positive for COVID-19?